 Depending on where you are from, you could ride your own bike on the tour, or rent one from one of the Harley-Davidson dealers we work closely with (see ‘Rentals’ tab at the top of this page).

 The day before the tour starts – Tuesday 19 July 2022

-The tour officially starts on the Wednesday in north Wales, but if you want to, you can meet our tour leader in Maidstone or the London area on Tuesday 19 July and ride to north Wales with Tour1.
-Contact us if you would like to do this.
-Alternatively, we will see you in north Wales on Wednesday.
+The tour officially starts on the Wednesday in north Wales, but if you want to, you can meet our tour leader on his route from Kent, through Sussex, Hampshire or onto South Wales, on the morning of Tuesday 19 July and ride to north Wales with Tour1, over two days.
+Details of this will be included in the tour road road.
+Alternatively, we will see you in north Wales on Wednesday evening.
 Any hotel you need to stay at en-route to Llanberis is not included in the tour price.

 Day One – Wednesday 20 July 2022

 The tour officially starts today at a hotel in Llanberis in north Wales.
 You should arrive there by 5pm and meet the rest of the group.
 The hotel for tonight is included in the tour price.

 We ride 32 miles from the hotel to Holyhead, where we catch a morning ferry to Dublin.
 The ferry takes about 3 hours and there are full facilities on board, such as a restaurant and a shop.

 When the ferry docks in Dublin, it is a short ride to our hotel.
 We will likely eat out in the centre of Dublin tonight and no doubt take a drink or two in some of the cities famous drinking establishments!

 We cross the middle of Ireland this morning at arrive at its wonderful west coast.
 The roads closest to the west coast of Ireland are collectively known as the Wild Atlantic Way and for much of the next few days we will be riding those roads.
 The west coast faces the Atlantic Ocean and the erosion caused by the powerful waves has caused the coastline to become famously rugged.